stutimishra7/Survival-Analysis/README.md

 ![proposed](https://github.com/sakshig26/Survival-Analysis/assets/104989737/a72d0271-2520-4475-b95b-fe4fdad047e5)

+**Usage:**

+The **CoxRwrNet** package is for Survival analysis based on mutation data of TCGA BRCA patients, the user can perform:

+Preprocessing of TCGA BRCA patient,clinical and mutation data.
+Calculate Prognostic index of each patients using model.
+Visualize survival results and Rwr score patterns.

 This repository contains code, data and results in BRCA, OV, GBM and Lung cancer folders & results for COX-RWRnet model for various conditions.
 We have compared our model COX-RWR net with existing models and those results are present in these repository.

 BRCA, GBM, Lung, OV -> Contains code, data and results